pattyjogal/classtranscrbe-ext/README.md

 # Features
  - When you play a video, the site will remember it and when you load the site again, that video will be auto selected.
 This helps you keep your last spot, and saves you a bit of time.
+ - Autoplays the next video on the list!

-# Coming Soon
+# Coming Soon/Wishlist
  - Chrome Extension (should be an easy port)
- - Autoplay
+ - Settings Menu (to toggle the various features)

 Please let me know in a Github Issue if you have any suggestions!